 Herbal teas can be made out of dried fruits, spices, or herbs.
 Herbal teas are naturally decaffeinated, so they won’t dehydrate you.
 They often carry a sweet flavor and soothing scent.
 They taste especially good with a natural sweetener, like honey.
 Chamomile tea and peppermint tea have long been a favorite of people recovering from the common cold.
 Keep in mind that chamomile tea is not recommended if you’re pregnant.

-Honey can help suppress a cough when you have the common cold.
-In fact, honey is now recommended as a cough suppressant treatment for children over the age of 1.
-This is due to a small study that showed honey was superior to a placebo for children with acute upper respiratory infections.
+Honey can help when you have the common cold.
+In fact, honey as a cough suppressant treatment for children over the age of 1.
+This is due to a that showed honey was superior to a placebo for children with acute upper respiratory infections.

 Stirring a bit of honey into your favorite herbal tea may loosen phlegm, soothe pain and soreness, and suppress a cough.